wisman-tccr/PowerInfer/smallthinker/README.md

 ```
 ### LM Head Sparsity:
 1. The 4B model uses a sparse lm_head which may lead to some loss in precision.
 If you want to disable it, change the condition at src/llama-model.cpp:7580 to false.But the speed is slower.
+2. It may require root privileges when running in Termux.

 ## Acknowledgements